dylan050523-boop/leetcode/journey.md

 - nvm

 05-05-2025
-- just sticking in with js, not java. too hard
+- just sticking in with js, not java. too hard, would focus on code logic itself rather than keep checking grammar and syntax